Living Guideline Post-Concussion

 Red flag symptoms’ that may indicate a more serious injury (severe or worsening headache, neck pain or tenderness, double vision, seizures or convulsions, loss of consciousness, increase in confusion, restlessness, agitation, or aggressive behaviours, repeated vomiting, or slurred speech) call an ambulance as soon as possible.
 Symptoms may appear right away or up to a couple of days after the injury.

 Begin by doing light activities for the first 1-2 days.
 After this short relative rest, start activities (physical and thinking) that can be tolerated.
 A mild increase in symptoms is OK.
-Light activity is encouraged 1-2 days after a concussion, even if the child/adolescent still has symptoms.
-Avoid any activity where the child/adolescent could fall or hit their head.
+Light activity is encouraged 1-2 days after a concussion, even if the person still has symptoms.
+Avoid any activity where the person could fall or hit their head.
 Resting completely for more than 1-2 days after a concussion may slow recovery.

 How long does it take a child/adolescent to recover after a concussion?